ExTBH/secure-id/README.md

 ## 🏅 Recognition

-**Winner - University Scientific Research Award**
+**Academic Research Project**
-_Yusuf Bin Ahmed Kanoo Award_
+_Submitted for Yusuf Bin Ahmed Kanoo Award_
 Bahrain Polytechnic

-This project demonstrates innovation in digital identity solutions with significant potential for enhancing Bahrain's fintech ecosystem and positioning the kingdom as a regional leader in banking security innovation.
+This research project demonstrates innovation in digital identity solutions with significant potential for enhancing Bahrain's fintech ecosystem and positioning the kingdom as a regional leader in banking security innovation.

 ---